oriolrius/StealthSSHAccess/README.md

 - **Dynamic Response**: It responds dynamically to legitimate access attempts, providing a smooth user experience.
 - **Minimal Configuration**: With a simple configuration and deployment using Docker, StealthSSHAccess can be integrated into existing systems with ease.

-StealthSSHAccess is more than just a port filtering solution; it's a dynamic, intelligent gateway that recognizes your intent and grants access when, where, and how you need it.
+StealthSSHAccess is a simple automation that helps you to add a new layer of security to your private remote access services.
 Ideal for administrators looking to maintain a high level of security while still enjoying the convenience of remote access.

 ## Services overview